stephenkho/stephenkho.github.io/content/policy-contributions/ire/index.md

 ---
-title: 'ECB’s price stability framework: past experience, and current and future challenges'
+title: 'Grotere internationale rol voor de euro vereist sterker fundament'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - ngilbert
-  - ecb-ws
+  - admin

 # Author notes (optional)
 #author_notes:
 #  - 'Equal contribution'
 #  - 'Equal contribution'

-date: '2021-09-21T00:00:00Z'
+date: '2020-08-13T00:00:00Z'
 #doi: ''

 # Schedule page publish date (NOT publication's date).